The Most Iconic Foods in California

 But if you’re dead-set on having the ocean all to yourself, Loon Point is just a stone’s throw away.
 Offering near-isolation, this beach never stops feeling like you’re in on a secret; it’s a beautiful hidden gem filled with tide pools and surfers riding the waves in the distance.

-Worked up an appetite yet?
-Well, you’re in luck, because the dining scene in Summerland is as laid-back as the name suggests.
-Take the Nugget Bar and Grill, for instance.
+Hungry yet?
+Summerland's eating scene is laid-back, as the name implies.
+Consider the Nugget Bar & Grill.
 A local staple, this eatery has been serving a juicy selection of burgers, salads, steaks, and seafood for generations.
 Eating here will really make you feel like a local surrounded by flavors that really make Summerland what it is; a magnetic destination that never fails to feel like home.

 Start your morning right with a cup of joe from Red Kettle Coffee—the spot for all-things artisanal; the coffee is made from locally roasted beans.
 If you’re the type of person that needs a bit of a sugar kick to wake up, the freshly baked goods are definitely up to the task.